 9:55am in Mulder Chapel: WTS Chapel service (Public Welcome)

 1:30pm LECTURE in Maas Hall: “Augustine and Howard Thurman”(Public Welcome)

 7:00pm LECTURE in Mulder Chapel: “Harriet Jacobs and the Solentiname Community of Nicaragua” (Public Welcome)

-8:30am in Maas Hall (room 159): Breakfast Conversation – Breakfast Conversation – “Preaching the Parables.”
-This breakfast is for people interested in reading, interpreting, teaching, and preaching the parables to come and interact with the speaker about this dynamic, delightful, and difficult task!
-(Public Welcome)
+8:30am in the Garden Level (downstairs from the atrium): Breakfast Conversation – “Preaching the Parables.”
+This breakfast is for people interested in reading, interpreting, teaching, and preaching the parables to come and interact with the speaker about this dynamic, delightful, and difficult task! (local pastors & ministry leaders welcome)

 12:00pm LUNCH in Maas Hall (room 159): Community Conversation w/ students, staff and faculty